traitecoevo/plant/README.md

 ## Installation

-You must be using R 3.2.0 or newer.
-At this stage the package is not on cran.
+You must be using R 3.3.0 or newer.
+At this stage the package is not on CRAN.
 You're options for installing are described below.

 Installation requires a C++11 compatible C compiler (OSX >= 10.10/Yosemite satisfies this, as do standard linux Ubuntu 12.04 and 14.04).
 On Windows machines you will need to install [Rtools](http://cran.r-project.org/bin/windows/Rtools/).
-When I tried this in Rstudio, Rstudio automagically sensed the absence of a compiler and asked if I wanted to install Rtools.
+When I tried this in [Rstudio](https://www.rstudio.com/), the program [automagically](https://en.oxforddictionaries.com/definition/automagically) sensed the absence of a compiler and asked if I wanted to install Rtools.
 Click `Yes`!

 **Option 1, using `devtools::install_github`**